Umbilical Cord Clamping: How Long Should You Wait?

 Umbilical Cord Milking

-It’s a simple technique, performed by gently grasping the uncut umbilical cord and squeezing several times from the placenta towards the infant.
-In contrast to delayed cord clamping, milking provides a placental transfusion without postponing resuscitation and can be completed as quickly as immediate cord clamping (Tommy’s 2021).
+Umbilical cord milking (UCM) is performed by gently grasping the uncut umbilical cord and squeezing several times from the placenta towards the infant to provide a placental transfusion (Tommy’s 2023).

 Conclusion

-Despite immediate clamping of the umbilical cord being standard practice until recent years, delayed cord clamping is now routine and is recommended for most births due to the numerous benefits it provides.
+Despite immediate clamping of the umbilical cord being standard practice until recent years, delayed cord clamping is now routine and is recommended for most births due to its numerous benefits.

 Topics